AgnessChisale/vegetation_change_analysis/README.md

 - Verbesselt, J., Zeileis, A., & Herold, M. (2012).
 Near real-time disturbance detection using satellite image time series. *Remote Sensing of Environment*, 123, 98–108.

 ---

-*Analysis performed in R · Data from NASA EOSDIS and the VLCE project*